$E_\infty$-cells and general linear groups of infinite fields: Introduction

 \subsection{Acknowledgements}

 We thank John Rognes for comments on an earlier version.

 AK and SG were supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 682922).
 SG was also supported by the EliteForsk prize and by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
-AK was also supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and by NSF grant DMS-1803766.
+Part of this work was carried out while SG held visiting positions at Columbia University, and he thanks the department for its hospitality.
+AK was also supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92), by NSF grant DMS-1803766, the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250], as well as the Research Competitiveness Fund of the University of Toronto at Scarborough.
 ORW was partially supported by EPSRC grant EP/M027783/1, by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.